Khongchai/web-spirograph/README.md

   }
 ```

 When the user moves the cursor too fast, the mousemove events will come in droves.
-We are rendering every frame for every mouse event, so if we do not aggregate our events, those `x` number of mouse events, where `x` is some relatively beefy numbers like 10, will trigger exactly 10 rendering calls -- really expensive.
-If we aggregate, those 10 events become just 1 render call.
+We call the `render` method for every mouse event.
+If we do not aggregate our events, those `x` number of mouse events, where `x` is some relatively beefy numbers like 10, will trigger exactly 10 rendering calls -- really expensive.
+If we aggregate, those 10 events can become just 1 render call.

-This helps a lot with complex shapes as it helps a lot to keep the interaction, like zooming and panning smooth when the `globalTimeStep` is low.
+This helps a lot with complex shapes as it reduces the total rendering time, especially when the user pans very fast.

-Instead of rendering every points from `e.x = 10` to `e.x = 20`, the system might render only `e.x = 10` and once again at `e.x = 20`.
-Let's say each render takes exactly 1 second, the first case means the total render time is 10 seconds, while the second, just 2 seconds.
-Sure, we missed frames, but the system will fell A LOT more responsive, which is actually (subjectively) more important.
+Instead of rendering every point from `e.x = 10` to `e.x = 20`, the system might render only `e.x = 10` and once again at `e.x = 20`.
+Let's say each render takes exactly 1 second, the first case means the total render time is 10 seconds, while the second is just 2 seconds.
+Sure, we missed frames, but the system will feel A LOT more responsive, which is actually (subjectively) more important.

 Now, if you're unlucky, some of the events that slipped through `setTimeout` will not be displayed on screen.
 They will be "rendered", but not "displayed".
-We need to sync the frame rate of the sreen to the render events.
+We need to sync the frame rate of the screen to the render events.
 We can do this by buffering each render with `requestAnimationFrame` like so:

 ```js
   render() {